rosmord/jsesh/00_Documents/UML/analysis/drawingPrefs.md

 ## Improvements

-Almost easy : separate getters and setter...
+One is almost easy : separate getters and setter...

-Organise properties :
+Also, organise properties by theme :

 ### Layout properties